Runtime Enforcement of Programmable Logic Controllers: Related work

-Some interesting results on runtime enforcement of \emph{reactive systems} (which have many aspects in common with control systems) have been presented by K\"onighofer et al.~\cite{Konighofer2017}.
-They defined a synthesis algorithm that given a safety property returns a monitor, called \emph{shield}, that analyses both inputs and outputs of a reactive system, and enforces the desired property by correcting the minimum number of output actions.
-More recently, Pinisetty et al.~\cite{Pinisetty_2017,Pearce_2019} proposed a bi-directional runtime enforcement mechanism for reactive systems, and more generally for cyber-physical systems, to correct both inputs and outputs.
-They express the desired properties in terms of \emph{Discrete Timed Automata} (DTA) whose labels are system actions.
+{ Pinisetty et al.~\cite{Pinisetty_2017} proposed a \emph{bi-directional runtime enforcement} mechanism for reactive systems, and more generally for cyber-physical relying on Berry and Gonthier's {synchronous hypothesis}~\cite{Esterel}, to correct both inputs and outputs.
+Pinisetty et al.\ express safety properties in terms of \emph{Discrete Timed Automata} (DTA) which are more expressive than our class of regular properties.
 Thus, an execution trace satisfies a required property only if it ends up on a final state of the corresponding DTA.
-Although the authors do not identify specific classes of correctness properties as we aim to do, DTAs are obviously more expressive than our class of regular properties.
-However, as not all regular properties can be enforced~\cite{BCL13}, they proposed a more permissive enforcement mechanism that accepts also execution traces which may reach a final state.
+However, as not all regular properties can be enforced~\cite{BCL13}, they proposed a more permissive enforcement mechanism that accepts execution traces as long as there is still the possibility of reaching a final state.
+Furthermore, due to the instantaneity of the synchronous approach, their enforcement actions are applied in the same reaction step to ensure reactivity.
+On the contrary, in our approach the enforcement takes places before the conclusion of scan cycles which are clearly delimited via $\fineC$-actions.
+Our notion of deterministic enforcers is taken from Pinisetty et al.~\cite{Pinisetty_2017}.
+Moreover, when inserting safe actions, our synthesised enforcers follows Pinisetty et al.'s \emph{random edit} approach, where the inserted safe action is randomly chosen from a list of admissible actions. }